 This example is looking at the odds for Super Bowl LV.
-As you can see, the Chiefs are a 3-point favorite in the game.
-A $10 bet on the Bucs +3 points at +100 would pay out $10 in profit.
-However, if you think the Bucs will win outright, that same $10 bet pays out $14 in profit.
+As you can see, the Chiefs were a 3-point favorite in the game.
+A $10 bet on the Bucs +3 points at +100 would have paid out $10 in profit.
+However, if you thought the Bucs would win outright, that same $10 bet pays out $14 in profit.

 Total bets refer to betting the total points scored in a game to go over or under a specified number.
 These bets are almost always available for each side of a bet as well.
 The example above, from Unibet's sportsbook, displays the total for Super Bowl LV.
 Let's discuss how this number works.

 If you were to choose to bet the over for Super Bowl LV, you would be betting that the total number of points scored in the game will be greater than 56.
 Like the previously discussed bet types, the book assigns a juice to each side of this bet and in this case, the over is juiced at -109 while the under is juiced at -112.